agile-dev-assignments/project-setup-team-ikedacho-visionary/CONTRIBUTING.md

 O-Zone uses Instagram Basic Display API to fetch your post data from your Instagram account.

--   You must test this feature in our website hosting online which is [https://ozonewebapp.com/](https://ozonewebapp.com/).
+-   You must test this feature in our website hosting online of domain "ozonewebapp": [https://ozonewebapp.com/](https://ozonewebapp.com/).
 You cannot test it locally on your machine with the server running on localhost.

 -   According to the policy of Instagram Basic Display API, before Instagram approves our [App Review request](https://developers.facebook.com/docs/app-review/introduction), only Instagram account that is added as Instagram Testers of our app can use Instagram API in our app.